George North (Tramountanas): Legacy

-The Greek Orthodox Community of South Australia regards George North (Tramountanas) as their Pioneering Grandfather.
+It is estimated there are some 1700 direct descendants of George North (Tramountanas) now living in Australia.
+The Greek Orthodox Community of South Australia regards George as their Pioneering Grandfather.
 They placed a memorial stone at his gravesite in 1994 and along with local North Descendants, planted an Olive Grove on the walkway leading to his grave.
 They also held a Panagiri festival in his honour at Elliston South Australia in 1998, and he is mentioned in many publications from the Greek Community.
 On Saturday 30 October 2022, busts of George and his wife Lydia were unveiled at the SA Migration Museum, celebrating the 200th anniversary of George's birth and the 180th anniversary of his arrival in Adelaide.

 Descendants

 Hereunder some notable descendants and/or descendants on the public record: